peidevs/Event_Resources/PendingMeetUps.md

 * also: see 'Upcoming Meetups' in Slack
     * the canvas/sticky thing in elders channel
+* Nolan up for jj vcs in JUN 2026
 * Simrat Singh (sp?) wants to speak on a personal project
     - recent grad from UPEI, now with SpryPoint